tbachvarova/Installing-Windows-Server-on-VirtualBox/README.md

-# Installing Windows Server on VirtualBox and configuration to work with DHCP Server, Active Directory and DNS Server
+# Installing Windows Server on VirtualBox, configuring it to work with DHCP Server, Active Directory and DNS Server

+++

 This project aims to demonstrate an installation of Windows Server on a virtual machine via VirtualBox (Oracle VM VirtualBox).
 Adding **DHCP** (+ share internet to local PCs),  add **Active Directory** and **DNS** Server.